 But that doesn’t mean that I don’t want to get him something.
 So what are some ideas that most men will enjoy that won’t break the bank?

-Anything for his car or pickup.
 My dad is a real car buff.
 He enjoys spending time washing the car, cleaning it out, and generally babying his baby (the car – not me).
-Maybe a new chamois or squeegee would hit the spot for your car lover.
-If those aren’t needed, wipes for the dashboard and interior or new car air fresheners are nice.
-After all, they eventually run out and he’ll need more for the next occasion!

 BBQ Equipment – for the man who enjoys cooking when danger is involved.
 What is it about men that they find outdoor cooking and grilling to be so much fun when the same man can hardly even find the kitchen?
 Whatever the reason, if your dad is an outdoor cook it’s probably time to replace some tools or to introduce him to some new gadgets.

 Would any mental picture of dad outside grilling be complete without him in his apron?
 I doubt it.
 However, finding cute – but manly – aprons for men used to be a challenge.
-That is until I stumbled upon Flirty Aprons.
-They’ve got aprons for dad, for the kids, and of course for you too!
+That is until I stumbled across these.

 Pocket knives – So many varieties – so little pocket space.
 My dad and husband both love their pocket knives and they do have their favorites.
 Perhaps a knife that’s personalized with engraving would make the father in your life happy.
 And I want to plug a knife company that operates right in my own area: Moore Maker has a wide variety of knives in their catalog.
 I know the family that operates this small business and you might want to check out what they have to offer. http://www.mooremaker.com/